This Blog was posted for you By Your Pest Control San Antonio – Jenkins Pest and Lawn

 Since it aims to improve a patient’s smile and appearance, orthodontics has been considered part of cosmetic dentistry.
 It includes a wide range of procedures.
 Orthodontics can treat the following dental conditions.

-Malocclusion – Commonly referred to an as a bad or improper bite, malocclusion is simply a deviation in the normal position of teeth.
+Malocclusion – Commonly referred to as a bad or improper bite, malocclusion is simply a deviation in the normal position of teeth.
 It is associated with having a fault with the top and bottom dental arches.

 Crowding – Opposite of spacing, crowding refers to the lack of space for all teeth to fit normally.
 This condition may be caused by improper eruption of teeth.
 Crowding makes cleaning teeth more difficult.

-Patients can also visit the orthodontist if they experience speech problems, jaws that click or make sounds, the difficulty of chewing, and other discomforts.
+Patients can also visit the orthodontist if they experience speech problems, jaws that click or make sounds, difficulty of chewing, and other discomforts.
 No matter what age, you can seek treatment if you feel the need to.

 When it comes to treatment, orthodontics uses various types of appliances to facilitate straightening, alignment, retraining muscles, and jaw development.
 It all depends on the severity of the dental